mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 Before we go into these three issues, today I would like to talk about the purpose of the practice generally: why we have to practice; what is the purpose of the practice.
 What is the purpose of spiritual life?

-In *Gakudo Yojin-shu*, “Points To Watch in Buddhist Practice,” in the book *Zen Master Dogen*, page 52, Number Six: “Advice for the Practice of Zen,” first of all Dogen Zenji [says] here:
+In *Gakudo Yojin-shu*, “Points To Watch in Buddhist Practice,” in the book *Zen Master Dogen*, page 52, Number Six: “Advice for the Practice of Zen,” first of all Dogen Zenji [says]:

 > The study of the Way through the practice of zazen is of vital importance.